Inspecting Your Roof for Winter Damage

 Taking these steps to inspect your roof for winter damage each spring can help lengthen the life of your roof and minimize costly repairs.

-The roof is the most vulnerable to damage from a severe winter and a thorough inspection is necessary to pinpoint any problems that might have cropped up as a result.
+The roof is the most vulnerable to damage from a severe winter, and a thorough inspection is necessary to pinpoint any problems that might have arisen.
 These guidelines for inspecting your roof for winter damage can help.

 No Rush

 Wait for spring weather to dry out your roof.
-Walking on a wet roof is foolhardy and there is a chance for your roof to have black ice that’s not easily visible.
+Walking on a wet roof is foolhardy, and there is a chance that your roof will have black ice that’s not easily visible.

 What Can Happen to Your Roof?